Skip to main content

 Police respond to fight and gun scare at Franklin youth basketball tournament

-• What happened: A fight broke out among spectators, and reports of a possible gun triggered a rapid police response, WISN reported
+• What happened: A fight broke out, followed by reports of a possible gun, prompting calls to police

 Related Topics